bokkypoobah/BetterAuction/SecurityAudit.md

 <hr />

-## Security Overview Of The BetterAuction
+## Security Overview Of The BetterAuction Contract
 * [x] The smart contract has been kept relatively simple
 * [x] The code has been tested for the normal use cases, and around the boundary cases
 * [x] The testing has been done using geth 1.5.9-stable and solc 0.4.9+commit.364da425.Darwin.appleclang instead of one of the testing frameworks and JavaScript VMs to simulate the live environment as closely as possible